merces/aleph/README.md

-# Aleph - OpenSource Malware Analysis Pipeline System
+http://# Aleph - OpenSource /Malware Analysis Pipeline System

 ## What?
 Aleph is designed to pipeline the analysis of malware samples.
 It has a series of collectors that will gather samples from many sources and shove them into the pipeline.
 The sample manager has a series of plugins that are ran against the sample and returns found data into JSON form.